yolannel/CTKBlockchain/Tutorial.md

-# Let's demo the Chaos Toolkit using a Simple Blockchain!
+# Let's demo the Chaos Toolkit using a simple blockchain!
 Blockchains are interesting concepts to test using chaos engineering principles.
 This is because they operate based on user usage, taking advantage of a network of participants and internal algorithms to create a distributed, decentralized ledger.